Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 In this section, the performance improvement resulting from the preprocessing algorithm on the Samson dataset is analyzed.
 First, the scaling factors for the Samson dataset were estimated, and subsequently, the dataset was corrected using these factors.
 The estimated scaling factors are presented in Figure \ref{fig:samson-pred-mu}.

 Next, error metrics for both the original and corrected datasets are evaluated across several SOTA algorithms.

 From the numerical results for abundance estimation shown in Table \ref{tab:samson-rmse}, it is evident that the majority of algorithms exhibit significant improvements.
 The total RMSE reductions range between 20\% and 50\%, with the highest improvement of 55\% observed for the DeepTrans algorithm.
 The sole exception is the SUnSAL algorithm, which demonstrates a slight decline in overall performance.
+This reduction is of little consequence since SUnSAL hasn't performed well for this dataset in either case.

 Visual inspection of the estimated abundance maps given in Figure \ref{fig:samson-sota-abd} reveals that the scale correction substantially enhances the quality of the abundance estimations.